-Crowds flock to Jacksonville beaches as Florida gives green light to start reopening state
+Crowds flock to Jacksonville beaches; model significantly lowers Florida's expected coronavirus death toll

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-Crowds returned to beaches in Jacksonville Friday after Florida’s governor gave the green light for some to reopen if done safely – as the state confirmed a spike in its coronavirus cases.
+Crowds returned to beaches in Jacksonville Friday after Florida’s governor gave the green light for some to reopen if done safely – as a new model significantly dropped the number of forecasted fatalities in the Sunshine State.

 Cheers could be heard at 5 p.m. when barriers to Atlantic Beach, Jacksonville Beach and Neptune Beach came down.
 Hundreds of people were subsequently pictured enjoying their newfound freedom.